We took a day trip to Jackson to stop by all of our favorite ritzy home interior boutiques.

 No one sit a wine glass on that!

-Then we hit the Old House Depot where we found a cool old pierced Vicksburg column that Ben is going to use to build a cool sofa table that will hopefully look something like a church altar rail.
+Old House Depot where we found a cool old pierced Vicksburg column that Ben is going to use to build a cool sofa table that will hopefully look something like a church altar rail.
 I’m TOO excited about this project!

 And while we were in there, Jim and I spotted someone with our grandfather’s (misspelled) name on a list of customers who are having custom furniture built.
 Different James Rasberry, but so cool that there’s another one besides pappaw and Jim!